DeathBringer269/Java-Project-Sem-3/README.md

 database name changed from "javaproject" to "college_data"

 ## NOTE
-This project is built in Netbeans IDE(Migrating to Intellij) Java version: SE 8
+This project is built in IntelliJ(Previously Netbeans:still supports development in Netbeans:)
-Server Technology: Xampp
+Java version: SE 8

-Additional libraries:(included in '$PROJECT_DIR$/lib')
+Server Technology: Xampp(localhost)
-JPheonix Material Design Theme
+sql files are stores in src/main/resources/sql

-FontAwesomeIcon jar file
+Additional libraries:(included in '$PROJECT_DIR$/src/main/resources/libraries')
 MySqlConnector jar

-## Getting Started
+<h2>Getting Started</h2> :exclamation:
 To run this project you will need to set up a database.
-The .sql file can be found in '$PROJECT_DIR$/Sql/java_project'
+The .sql file can be found in '$PROJECT_DIR$/src/main/reources/sql/'
-You should import it after creating 'java_project' database.
+You should import it after creating 'college_data' database.

 ### Prerequisites